 The young adulthood category, then, represents a maturing of the teenage dream into an ostensible set of goals that have public and personal effects.

-Stories involving characters in the young adulthood category tend to explore the consequences, good and bad, of pursuing career, success, and fame.
+Stories involving young adults tend to explore the consequences, good or bad, of pursuing career, success, fame and love.